The Video Game Critic Banners Unplugged: The New Ones

 VGC: This one has a real sci-fi vibe.
 I love how the Breakout blocks blend into the Half Life scene in a subtle manner.

 VGC: I love how outrageously over-the-top this is.
 It really cracks me up!
-I can only imagine what a first-time visitor would be thinking upon seeing this on top of the screen.
+I can only imagine what a first-time visitor would be thinking upon seeing this image on top of his browser.

 Mark: Another variety-pack.
 Abe (Oddworld), Attack of the Timelord (Odyssey 2), Gum (Jet Grind Radio), and Moonsweeper (Atari 2600) make up an eclectic batch of old and new.